+They each open up about their lives in the hopes of showing other women that we are all empowered in this fight.
 Additional VH1 properties will extend the reach of the messages on-air and online, including airings on sister channels VH1 Soul and Palladia, Viacom Media Networks‘ high-definition music channel, as well as digital placements with pre-roll video messages and banners on VH1.com.

 HIV is both preventable and treatable.
 For those who are positive, there are highly-effective therapies today that improve health and extend life, as well as help prevent the spread of the disease.
 Research confirms that people living with HIV who are on regular antiretroviral treatments reduce the chances of passing the virus to sexual partners by as much as 96 percent.